SEARCH WITH THE PROGRAM FINDER

 On the course link, there are detailed instructions on how to navigate the varied course offerings.
 If you have any questions during the process, please contact your API Program Coordinator.

-At the Universidad Torcuato di Tella (UTDT), each contact hour is 40 minutes.
+At UTDT each contact hour is 40 minutes.
 The majority of UTDT classes meet for a total of 68 Argentine contact hours.
 API generally recommends that these UTDT courses be transferred as the equivalent of 4 U.S. semester credits.